2019 Camp Dates:

 their experiment then the students work as a team to complete and test the module.
 Examples of past modules include chicken skin graphing, suturing a pig’s heart, programming an Arduino board to create a mini-catapult, and creating a bone scaffold.

-related to the participation of students from ethnically and socioeconomically diverse backgrounds.
-Please inquire about opportunities for underrepresented/minority (URM) students (defined below) and economically disadvantaged families (annual
+to the participation of students from ethnically and socioeconomically diverse backgrounds.
+Please inquire about opportunities for underrepresented/minority (URM) students (defined below) and economically disadvantaged families (annual household income

 |Dr. Steven Abramowitch